 Considerations for implementation and budget impact: small population and high drug cost pERC discussed the feasibility of implementing a funding recommendation for panitumumab plus FOLFOX.
-It was noted the high cost of panitumumab, the need for RAS testing in the first-line setting, and the longer infusion time are key challenges. pERC noted that extended RAS testing beyond K-RAS testing is now the current standard of care in Canada.
-The pCODR Provincial Advisory Group indicated that there is a familiarity with panitumumab given its use in the third-line setting for mCRC. pERC noted that the number of patients with non-mutated WT RAS mCRC is small and panitumumab would be an alternative treatment option for patients with contraindications to bevacizumab and who would otherwise be treated with FOLFOX.
+It was noted the high cost of panitumumab and the need for RAS testing in the first-line setting would be key challenges.
+Upon reconsideration of the pERC Initial Recommendation, pERC acknowledged that in the first-line mCRC setting, some provinces have adopted evidence-informed shorter infusion times for bevacizumab which is associated with reduced chair and nursing time, particularly when compared to the infusion time required for panitumumab. pERC noted that the approach of shorter infusion times for bevacizumab would be of value and is reasonable to explore if appropriate for meeting jurisdictional needs. pERC noted that extended RAS testing beyond K-RAS testing is now the current standard of care in Canada.
+The pCODR Provincial Advisory Group indicated that there is a familiarity with panitumumab given its use in the third-line setting for mCRC. pERC noted that the number of patients with non-mutated WT RAS mCRC who have contraindications or intolerance is small and panitumumab would be an alternative treatment option for patients with contraindications or intolerance to bevacizumab and who would otherwise be treated only with combination chemotherapy.